 FLOODING IN NEW ORLEANS….Last night the New York Times was trumpeting an email that “proved” the White House knew all about the levee breaks in New Orleans on Monday, August 29, but I found the evidence pretty unconvincing.
-The email doesn’t actually mention the levees at all and its tone isn’t exactly a call to arms.
-“FYI” is not a term I usually use when I want people to leap out of bed and start calling up the National Guard.

 Today, however, former FEMA director Michael Brown is testifying before Congress, and he’s saying pretty specifically that he knew about the levee breaches on Monday morning and informed the White House about it on multiple occasions that day: